 Moss does look unsightly on trees for many people, however, as before, moss can actually improve the health of the tree and avoid trees getting infected by insects.

-Removing it shouldn’t be that hard to do but you should avoid damaging the bark of the tree and you should do this when the condition are dry this way the moss will be much easier to remove.
+Removing it shouldn’t be that hard to do but you should avoid damaging the bark of the tree and you should do this when the condition is dry this way the moss will be much easier to remove.

 We hope you’ve enjoyed this post on why moss grows on trees including what side they grow on, We also looked at how it can damage trees but as before there’s no clear evidence to prove this.